Several players have chance to start for respective teams

 CSU football vs. Tulsa - Oct.
 4, 2014 (Tom Waido)

 Colorado State takes on Tulsa at home

-- Has graded out above 90-percent in every game he's played and made over 55 knockdown blocks
+- Graded out above 90-percent in every game he played and registered more than 60 knockdown blocks

 - Returned at Boston College (Sept.
 27), helping the Rams offense rack up 441 yards of total offense on the way to a 24-21 victory

-- Has been instrumental in helping the Rams rack up a CSU single-game record 698 yards of total offense vs. New Mexico (Nov.
+- Was instrumental in helping the Rams rack up a CSU single-game record 698 yards of total offense vs. New Mexico (Nov.
 22) and 676 yards of total offense against UC Davis (Sept.
 13), the third-most in CSU history

 - The Rams did not allow a sack against Hawai'i (Nov.
 8)

-- CSU offense is converting 51.2-percent of third-down attempts, the fifth-best among FBS teams and well ahead of previous school record of 46.3 (1985)
+- CSU's offense converted 48.9-percent of third-down attempts, the 10th-best among FBS teams and well ahead of previous school record of 46.3 (1985)

 2013 (Junior): Voted second-team All-Mountain West by vote of coaches and media...started all 14 games for the Rams at left tackle and helped propel the Rams to their most productive offensive performance in school history...a key cog in a veteran offensive front for a unit that set school records for points (507) and yards (470.8) per game...the Rams rushed for their greatest per-game average (204.4) since 2002 and topped the 500-yard mark eight times, most in school history...helped block for the Rams' single-season record-holder for rushing yards, Kapri Bibbs, who recorded 1,741 yards and a school-and Mountain West-record 31 rushing touchdowns...the Rams' offensive line only allowed 22 sacks, the second-fewest since 2003 (18) at CSU.